-- Ask others for input, such as community directors, staff, faculty, supervisors, and co-workers. - Choose two evacuation routes for each building - Assign primary and alternate assistants - Do not consider using elevators in your plan - Consider alternative carry and/or communication methods. - Attach written instructions to all disability related equipment - Think about your needs for preparedness kits, for example, disability related equipment, communication devices, service animal food, and three days' worth of medication, if applicable. - Have a list of all your medications (names, dose, frequency, and name of doctor). - Have easy access to emergency contact information at all time. - Participate in drills and review effectiveness of plan.
+- Centre the individual with the disability or medical condition as the expert in their experience.
+Consult them first about what evacuation concerns they have. - Ask others for input, such as community directors, staff, faculty, supervisors, and co-workers. - Choose two evacuation routes for each building - Assign primary and alternate assistants - Do not consider using elevators in your plan - Consider alternative carry and/or communication methods. - Attach written instructions to all disability related equipment - Think about your needs for preparedness kits, for example, disability related equipment, communication devices, service animal food, and three days' worth of medication, if applicable. - If applicable, ensure the individual has a list of all of their medications (names, dose, frequency, and name of doctor). - Have easy access to emergency contact information at all time. - Participate in drills and review effectiveness of plan